marieke-woensdregt/model_coevolution_language_mindreading/python_code/README.md

 * The files prefixed with `unpickle_` can load in the various pickle (`.p`) files in which the output of the `run_` scripts are saved, and either plots the data or performs some extra analysis on the data to prepare it for plotting.
 The module `plots.py` contains a range of different plotting functions, and all the `unpickle_n...` scripts load in a specific set of `.p` files in which the results of the simulations are stored, for plotting or analysis.

 ## Navigating the code
-Throughout these modules I used a mixture of object-oriented programming and regular functions, and explained how each function, class or method works using docstrings and comments.
+Throughout these python scripts I used a mixture of object-oriented programming and regular functions, and explained how each function, class or method works using docstrings and comments.
 I also used long and intelligible variable and function names, which should hopefully make the code relatively easy to read.

 ## Running large simulations
 **NOTE** that some of these simulations take quite a long time to run (learners require a relatively large amount of observations because they are subjected to a joint inference task of simultaneously inferring the perspective and the lexicon of the speaker), so it might be worth outsourcing the running of large simulations to a computer cluster or similar.
 See more info on that in the folder [code_for_running_on_cluster](https://github.com/marieke-woensdregt/model_coevolution_language_mindreading/tree/master/code_for_running_on_cluster).